 The main differential for an acute, life-threatening asthma attack is an anaphylactic reaction.
 In this case, the patient may also present with orofacial swelling, a rash, and itching.
 The patient will partially respond to salbutamol and steroids, but intramuscular adrenaline is the lifesaving medication needed to manage these patients.

-The severity of asthma is usually classified as follows:
+Chronic asthma is usually classified as follows:

-Patients with asthma need life-long follow up for monitoring of the disease, quality of life and functional status.
+Patients with asthma need life-long follow up for monitoring of the disease, quality of life, and functional status.
 At each visit, compliance with medications should be emphasized.

 Patient education about the disease and modifying behavior is vital.
 The patient should also be encouraged to change lifestyle and control the environmental trigger factors.